dfederlein/vagrant-tower/README.md

 [monitoring]
 nagios ansible_ssh_host=192.168.250.15
 ```
-Modify these IP addresses to suit your needs in the Vagrantfile and in roles/awx/files/ansible.cfg (See below about nat vs. bridges IPs)
+Modify these IP addresses to suit your needs in the Vagrantfile and in roles/awx/files/ansible.cfg (See below about nat vs. bridged IPs)

 To use: